 - Nursing homes.
 Under federal law, all state Medicaid programs are required to cover this cost if needed, though state officials decide how much to pay facilities.

 - Assisted living.
-Forty-three states provide some level of financial assistance for assisted living, though it may go by many other names, including adult foster care, residential care, and supported care.
+As of 2019, 44 states and Washington, D.C. provide some level of financial assistance for assisted living, though it may go by many other names, including adult foster care, residential care and supported care.

 - Home-based or community-based services.
 These are typically reserved for people who would otherwise require a nursing home if services weren’t provided at home.
 Coverage can range from personal care (bathing, feeding, dressing) to nursing services (medication administration, blood pressure monitoring) to chore and homemaker services (cleaning and cooking).